KenzoBH/Data-Science/Twitter_ML/README.md

 This project is about publishing (or tweeting) forecasts of 3 models on stocks in the financial market everyday.
 Technologies and packages used:
-- Data Analysis: pandas, NumPy, matplotlib and seaborn
-- Web Scraping: pandas
+- Web Scraping: pandas and NumPy
 - Modeling: sklearn
 - Twitter Bot: Tweepy
 - Deploy: PythonAnywhere